-This Workbook Model is protected by copyright and is being made available to you sole this model for that purpose, and provide a copy of this model to any person that is advice copying, reproduction, publication, sale, adaptation, translation, modification, reverse express written consent of the Ontario Energy Board is prohibited.
-If you provide a copthe application or reviewing your draft rate order, you must ensure that the person under the person under the person of the content of the person under the perso ory Compliance ely for the purpose of filing your rate application.
+This Workbook Model is protected by copyright and is being made available to you sole this model for that purpose, and provide a copy of this model to any person that is adviced copying, reproduction, publication, sale, adaptation, translation, modification, reverse express written consent of the Ontario Energy Board is prohibited.
+If you provide a copthe application or reviewing your draft rate order, you must ensure that the person under ory Compliance ely for the purpose of filing your rate application.
 You may use and copy ising or assisting you in that regard.
-Except as indicated above, any engineering or other use or dissemination of this model without the by of this model to a person that is advising or assisting you in preparing erstands and agrees to the restrictions noted above.
+Except as indicated above, any engineering or other use or dissemination of this model without the by of this model to a person that is advising or assisting you in preparing the erstands and agrees to the restrictions noted above.